-Any applicant who has attended another college or university will be considered a transfer student and will be required to furnish transcripts of all previous college work from each institution he has attended.
+1. Any applicant who has attended another college or university will be considered a transfer student and will be required to furnish transcripts of all previous college work from each institution he has attended

-- 2. Transcripts are not accepted from students.
-A certified copy must be mailed directly to the Office of Admissions, Roane State Community College. - 3.
-Each student must have a Transfer Evaluation Form completed by the Dean of Students of each college the applicant has attended or is currently attending.
-This form must be received by the Director of Admissions and Records at Roane State Community College before final acceptance will be granted.
-Students who enroll only in courses taught in off-campus locations are not required to include the Transfer Evaluation Form in the Admissions credentials if the college experience occurred five years or more prior to application for admission to Roane State Community College. - 4.
-Transfer students will be admitted if they meet the minimum scholastic standards required by the College.
-Special cases will be evaluated by the Admissions Office. - 5.
-The application for admission, transfer evaluation form, and official transcripts must be received in sufficient time prior to registration to be evaluated. - 6.
-Credits for courses not corresponding with the curriculum at Roane State will be entered on the transcript as elective credit. - 7.
-If a transfer student has accumulated less than 36 quarter hours, an official high school transcript is also required. - 8.
+- Transcripts are not accepted from students.
+A certified copy must be mailed directly to the Office of Admissions, Roane State Community College. - Transfer students will be admitted if they meet the minimum scholastic standards required by the College.
+Special cases will be evaluated by the Admissions Office. - 4.
+The application for admission, and official transcripts must be received in sufficient time prior to registration to be evaluated. - 5.
+Credits for courses not corresponding with the curriculum at Roane State will be entered on the transcript as elective credit. - 6.
+If a transfer student has accumulated less than 36 quarter hours, an official high school transcript is also required. - 7.
 Freshmen transfer students must furnish the college with certified ACT scores.
 If the transfer student has not taken the ACT, then he may be required to take the ACT Battery during his first quarter of attendance at Roane State Community College.